Is it ok to say I will sell you this phone for $120 if you pay in cash and for $200 if you pay me after a year?

 At its core, purchasing something on credit is different than paying for it in cash in one major way: when you buy something in cash you have to part with the entire price of the item at the time of ownership whereas buying on credit allows the buyer to gain ownership of the item and be indebted with the remainder of the item’s price.

 So if the buyer is indebted with the price of the item this means someone must have lent them the amount that they are indebted with.
 Since they are indebted to the seller it follows then that the seller is the lender.
 Now you may say: but the seller never handed any money to the buyer.
-This is true, but for all intents and purposes it is as if the seller did.
+This is true, but for all intents and purposes, it is as if the seller did.

 Similarly, if you use a credit card to make a purchase no money is ever handed to you or deposited in your account?
 But you know that you received a loan because after using your card you become indebted to the credit card company.

 To further verify the existence of a loan when you buy on credit simply ask yourself, is there any difference between me going to a seller and purchasing something on credit and between me going to a bank first, borrowing the cash price of the item I want to buy and then buying the item with the money I borrowed?
-In both cases you end up with ownership of the asset and indebted with the item’s price.
+In both cases, you end up with ownership of the asset and indebted with the item’s price.

 The only difference between a credit sale and taking a loan from a bank first is that in the case of a credit sale the buyer buys the item and borrows the money from the same party i.e. the seller.
 Put differently, the seller in the case of a credit sale is playing the role of the lender.

-So now it’s clear that the sale of an item on credit is not just one transaction, it is in fact two transactions.
+So now it’s clear that the sale of an item on credit is not just one transaction, it is, in fact, two transactions.
 The first transaction involves the seller lending the buyer money to make the purchase (albeit implicitly), the second transaction involves the buyer actually purchasing the item from the seller.
 Just like when you make a purchase using a credit card there are two transactions: the first involves the credit card company lending you the money, and the second is the actual purchase.

 So then the first question we set out to answer: is there a loan of money?
 Has been answered and the answer is clearly yes.

-Now the question becomes: In the case of a credit sale, is the lender requiring compensation in return for acting as a lender ?
+Now the question becomes: In the case of a credit sale, is the lender requiring compensation in return for acting as a lender?
 To answer this question we need to determine if the lender requires more than the loan amount to be returned to them.

 Since no money was exchanged the only way to tell how much the loan was for is by looking at the cash price of what was bought.

-If i tell you I bought a phone priced at $120 in cash using my bank credit card, how much money did I borrow from the bank?
+If I tell you I bought a phone priced at $120 in cash using my bank credit card, how much money did I borrow from the bank?
 Clearly $120 right?

 Similarly, if I buy a phone priced at $120 in cash with a promise to pay the seller its price in the future.
 How much of the seller’s money have I borrowed?
 Precisely and exactly $120 right?
 If I had borrowed more than $120, and the price of the phone was $120 in cash, I would have been able to buy the phone and have money left over after I made the purchase.

-So with credit sales we know that there is a loan and we know that the loan amount is the cash price of the item.
+So with credit sales, we know that there is a loan and we know that the loan amount is the cash price of the item.

 So now to determine whether the lender is requiring compensation for lending their money we simply ask: is the buyer indebted with more than the cash price of what they bought.
-If they are, then this more that they are indebted with is the seller’s required compensation for lending money to the buyer.
+If they are, then this more than they are indebted with is the seller’s required compensation for lending money to the buyer.

 So in order to ascertain whether a credit sale involves riba or not we need to ask the following question: is the amount of the buyer’s indebtedness greater than the cash price of what they purchased?
 If the answer is yes, then this extra that the seller is collecting is riba.